-- Coordinate with agency headquarters on cost reporting procedures. - Collect and record all cost data. - Develop incident cost summaries. - Prepare resources-use cost estimates for the Planning Section. - Make cost-saving recommendation to the FSC.

-- Ensure all cost documents are accurately prepared. - Maintain cumulative incident cost records. - Complete all records prior to demobilizing. - Provide reports to the FSC.
+- Coordinate with agency headquarters on cost reporting procedures. - Collect and record all cost data. - Develop incident cost summaries. - Prepare resources-use cost estimates for the Planning Section. - Make cost-saving recommendation to the FSC. - Ensure all cost documents are accurately prepared. - Maintain cumulative incident cost records. - Complete all records prior to demobilizing. - Provide reports to the FSC.

-Additional information regarding this position can be found in Chapter 11 of the USCG IMH.
+Additional information regarding this position can be found in Chapter 11 of the USCG IMH and NPFC Technical Operating Procedures can provide detailed guidance.

-6510 COST DOCUMENTATION PROCEDURES, FORMS, REPORTS
+6310 COST DOCUMENTATION PROCEDURES, FORMS, REPORTS